ochekanin/toefl/writing/topic-government/gov-essay-1.md

 warming, massive air pollution and lots of garbage produced by humans.
 One can change living habits, become more eco-friendly and take care of nature, but it makes no sense if the government doesn't pursue a policy for protecting the environment.
-Therefore I believe that the official position of governs is much more important than individuals' actions.
+Therefore I believe that the official position of state leaders is much more important than individuals' actions.

 One of the tremendous threats is an accumulating amount of garbage all around the globe.
 There is a lot of plastic, and other harmful materials that are not